pdGruby/cloupy/README.md

     continuity_precision=0.2
 )

-# in this case, there is no need to remove alpine stations (they are significantly relevant)
+# in this case, there is no need to remove the alpine stations (they are significantly relevant)
 imap.draw(
     levels=np.arange(-5, 20.5, 0.5),
     cmap='coolwarm',